tpiaggio/arqsoft-ts/README.md

 Lesson that consisted on explaining the core concepts of Node.js, Express.js, TypeScript with a REST API.

+### layered-architecture

+Lesson that consisted on showing a layered architecture example with models, controllers, services and repositories.

 ### pipes-filters

 Lesson that consisted on explaining the Pipes & Filters pattern.